d-morrison/IntroStatActivities/_book/08-A12-inference-2cat_CI-Simulation.md

 \vspace{0.4in}

 Use the provided R script file to create a segmented bar plot of those who helped others for those in the hurry condition and those in the no hurry condition.
-Enter the name of the explanatory variable for `explanatory` and the name of the response variable for `response`.  **Make sure to title your plot**.
-Highlight and run lines 1--13.
+Enter the name of the explanatory variable for `explanatory` and the name of the response variable for `response` in line 8.  **Make sure to title your plot**.
+Highlight and run lines 1--12.

 ```r